Meet the 2019 Renewal Awards winners

-The Atlantic and Allstate honor organizations that invest in communities across the country.
+The Atlantic and Allstate honor 5 innovative nonprofits that invest in communities across the country.

 Across the nation, nonprofit organizations are stepping in to play a vital role in building healthy, sustainable, and equitable communities.
 Today in New York, five such organizations were honored for the innovative work they do in transforming their communities and rewarded with a $40,000 prize to ensure they can continue their mission.

 As local, state, and national leaders gathered at The Renewal Summit, The Atlantic and Allstate announced the winners of the fourth annual Renewal Awards.
 Speakers—including the winners who represented nonprofit organizations from Chicago; Compton and Oakland, California; Forest Grove, Oregon; and Philadelphia—gathered to talk about the big ideas moving our country forward.